 2. Ceres, Scotland

 There is no shortage of beautiful villages across Scotland.
-Here is a stunning part of the country, with attractive stone cottages, The Ceres Inn and this is one of the only villages in Scotland to have its own village green.
+Here is a stunning part of the country, with attractive stone cottages, a friendly inn, and Ceres is one of the only villages in Scotland to have its own village green.

 “Ceres is a remarkably unspoilt and attractive village.
 As you wander the streets you do get a sense of travelling back in time,” says Undiscovered Scotland.